Click here to access the RISCA grant portal for organizations.

 - Be invited by RISCA staff to submit an application.

-- Be a nonprofit organization, incorporated and physically located in the State of Rhode Island, with articles of incorporation on file and currently registered with the Rhode Island Secretary of State’s Office, OR a subdivision of government with appropriate legal status.
-(For confirmation that your nonprofit organization is incorporated in the State of Rhode Island, visit the Secretary of State’s database.
+- Be a nonprofit organization,incorporated and physically located in the State of Rhode Island with 501(c)(3) tax exempt status from the Internal Revenue Service.
+The nonprofit must have articles of incorporation on file and currently registered with the Rhode Island Secretary of State’s Office, OR a subdivision of government with appropriate legal status.
+(For confirmation that your nonprofit organization is incorporated in the State of Rhode Island, visit the Secretary of State’s online database).